Kitty Hawk Models 1/32 F-5E Tiger II Build Review

 For a brief discussion of this subject and a look at this kit out of the box, look here.

 When Kitty Hawk first announced this kit last year, it was exciting news as the Hasegawa 1/32 F-5E was the only option on the market.
 Unlike Hasegawa, Kitty Hawk has also announced the F-5F in this scale, so all we could do is wait for Kitty Hawk's tooling to reach the market.
 Tanmodel had previously announced the F-5A in 1/32, but for whatever reason, that kit never materialized.
 But that's another story.
 During my Air Force years, I had the pleasure of supporting the aggressors at Nellis and had the pleasure of visiting them on a few occasions.
+In those days, both the 64th and 65th Aggressor Squadrons flew the F-5E.
 One such visit was during ACEVAL/AIMVAL which was a two-pronged test to evaluate new aerial combat tactics for the new (then) F-14 and F-15 fighters as well as the new AIM-9L Sidewinder, the first heat seeker to be able to be launched head-on.
 If you look at Wikipedia's description of ACE/AIM, any resemblance that summary has to reality is strictly coincidental.
 Watching several engagements from inside the ACMI trailer was fascinating as this small, low-cost fighter was consistently kicking F-14 and F-15 butt on the range.

 Before the start of Red Flag at Nellis AFB, fighter pilots had been getting their aerial combat training from dogfighting one-another.
 While that does develop some skills, the lessons learned from WWII through Vietnam showed that you need to train against your adversary, not your friend.
 In those days, the MiG-21 was the greatest and most numerous dogfight threat, and the USAF selected the F-5E for dissimilar aerial combat training (DACT).
-The F-5E would remain at the core of Red Forces at Nellis (the 64th and 65th Aggressor Squadrons) for several decades before the focus would shift to training against the Su-27 and MiG-29.
+The F-5E would remain at the core of Red Forces at Nellis and RAF Alconbury (USAFE Aggressors) for several decades before the focus would shift to training against the Su-27 and MiG-29.
 That led to the replacement of the F-5E with the F-15 and the F-16 as threat surrogates.

 The Navy followed a parallel path for DACT by standing up Top Gun at NAS Miramar.
 After Vietnam, they still considered the MiG-17 to be a serious threat in third-world scenarios, so they pressed the A-4 Skyhawk into the MiG-17 role while the F-5E and T-38 took the role of MiG-21.
 The T-38 would be replaced with the F-5F, and while other US Navy line aircraft were brought through for DACT roles, the F-5E/F remain in service to this day.
 In fact, the service wanted newer/lower-time F-5Es for adversary duty and surplus aircraft were purchased from Europe for that role.
 Those aircraft were brought online as the F-5N.